null

 Should You Replace All Four Tires at Once?

-While it is not technically necessary to change all four tires at the same time, it is recommended.
+While it is not technically necessary to change tire models four at a time, it is recommended.
 Tires mounted on one vehicle will wear in a similar manner, therefore, they will reach the end of their lifespan at about the same time.

 However, if you do not wish to change four tires, replacing two tires together is also a good option.
 Place the new tires on the rear axle to get the best performance and traction.
 Just keep in mind to preferable keep the four tires the same brand, even if you do not change all of them.